MACE-Dance: Motion-Appearance Cascaded Experts for Music-Driven Dance Video Generation

 Motion Expert (Full)17.8325.090.21010.308.090.229770

-Table 3: Pose-Driven Image Animation (MA-Data)
+Table 3: Quantitative comparison on MA-Data in Pose-Driven Image Animation

 MethodFVD ↓SSIM ↑LPIPS ↓PSNR ↑